RyanChristian4427/sappo/express-server/README.md

 # Sappo Express Server

 This is the back end server for Sappo, an ad hoc communication app used to assist in citizen science.
-The project is centered around the Brazilian Atlantic Rainforest, aims to retrieve information about frogs in particular.
+The project is centered around the Brazilian Atlantic Rainforest and aims to retrieve information about frogs in particular.
 "Sappo" is Portuguese for "frog".

 The back end for this project is written using Express, a fast, unopinionated, minimalist web framework for Node.js.
 The server is written entirely in TypeScript, it uses MongoDB for data persistence, and it utilizes Mongoose for the database connections.